sabrina-shanman/hifi-spatial-audio-swift/README.md

 - The `HiFiSpatialAudioTest` app is the simplest, most straightforward, and closest to "production-ready".
 - The `HiFiUnionSquare` app is a complex app which uses device sensor fusion to place your avatar on a map of Union Square.
 Your avatar's position and orientation are driven by your phone's real-world position and orientation.
 - The **(unfinished)** `HiFiPlace` app shows your avatar and other avatars on a map.

+## Release Notes
+Release notes for the Spatial Audio Client Library are available on [the GitHub releases page](https://github.com/highfidelity/hifi-spatial-audio-swift/releases).

 ## Additional Details
 The `HiFiSpatialAudio` Swift Package is a Swift version of High Fidelity's Spatial Audio client library for TypeScript.
 [Click here to access documentation for the TypeScript version of our client library.](https://docs.highfidelity.com/js/latest/index.html)